Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Introduction

 Most research on orienteering has concentrated on the deterministic version, where both vertex rewards and edge costs are known in advance.
 However, this is not often the case in many practical scenarios.
 For example, when a robot moves from one location to another, the time or energy required for the movement is often a random variable rather than a deterministic value.
 This variant is known as the \emph{stochastic orienteering problem} (SOP).
 Although SOP has been studied \cite{Campbell2011}, it has received significantly less attention than its deterministic counterpart.

 Recently, we proposed a novel solution to the stochastic orienteering problem using Monte Carlo Tree Search (MCTS), aimed at estimating both the collected reward and the probability of exceeding the allocated budget $B$ \cite{CarpinTASE2024}.
 Previous work highlighted in \cite{9109309} and confirmed through our own experiments demonstrates that the rollout phase of MCTS can consume up to 99\% of the total planning time.
-Aiming at accelerating the search with the goal of deploying a planner in applications requiring real time response, in this work we investigate the potential of using a graph neural network (GNN) architecture to train a model capable of predicting rollout outcomes.
-A key innovation of our approach lies in simultaneously predicting two critical metrics simultaneously needed to solve SOP instances: the accumulated reward and the probability of budget constraint violations.
+Aiming to accelerate the search with the goal of deploying a planner in applications requiring real-time response, in this work we investigate the potential of using a graph neural network (GNN) architecture to train a model capable of predicting rollout outcomes.
+A key innovation of our approach lies in simultaneously predicting two critical metrics needed to solve SOP instances: the accumulated reward and the probability of budget constraint violations.
 To the best of our knowledge, this dual prediction has not been explored previously.

 Accordingly, in this contribution we present our GNN-powered MCTS SOP solver.
-Our novel contributions as follows: \begin{itemize} \item we introduce a single network architecture capable of predicting values for a custom developed rollout procedure that outputs both action quality and failure probabilities; \item we demonstrate that this approach is competitive with the model that trained it and even optimal solutions, at times; \item we demonstrate that we can plan and execute complex orienteering solutions at real-time speeds. \end{itemize}
+Our novel contributions as follows: \begin{itemize} \item we introduce a single architecture capable of predicting values for a custom developed rollout procedure that can output action quality and failure probability; \item we demonstrate that this approach is competitive with the model that trained it and even optimal solutions, at times; \item we demonstrate that we can plan and execute complex orienteering solutions at real-time speeds. \end{itemize}

 The rest of the paper is organized as follows.
 Selected related work is presented in Section \ref{sec:sota}.
 SOP is formalized in Section \ref{sec:statement}, and in the same section we briefly define the model that generates our training data.
-The core of our contribution is in Section \ref{sec:method} where we describe the network we developed, as well as the feature attributes we identified to effectively train the networks.
+The core of our contribution is in Section \ref{sec:method}, where we describe the network we developed, as well as the feature attributes we identified to effectively train the networks.
 Extensive simulations detailing our findings are given in Section \ref{sec:results}, with conclusions and future work discussed in Section \ref{sec:conclusions}.